vjvkrm/coding-agent-git-pipe/README.md

 1. **Keep the orchestrator dumb.** Logic lives in agent prompts, not the pipe.
 2. **Keep the contract small.** A few fields for routing, nothing more.
 3. **Repo is shared state.** Agents read code directly.
 No code payloads in the contract.
-4. **Agents are opaque to each other.** No agent names in the contract.
+4. **Keep routing action-based.** No agent names in the contract.
 Only abstract actions.
 5. **Interrupt human only when needed.** On `ask-human`, parse failures, or safety limits.

 ---